2-vector bundles: Abstract

 \section{Abstract}

 We develop a ready-to-use comprehensive theory for (super) 2-vector bundles over smooth manifolds.
 It is based on the bicategory of (super) algebras, bimodules, and intertwiners as a model for 2-vector spaces.
-We show that our 2-vector bundles form a symmetric monoidal 2-stack, we discuss the dualizable, fully dualizable, and invertible objects, and we derive a classification in terms of non-abelian Cech cohomology.
+We discuss symmetric monoidal structures and the corresponding notions of dualizability, and we derive a classification in terms of Cech cohomology with values in a crossed module.
 One important feature of our 2-vector bundles is that they contain bundle gerbes as well as ordinary algebra bundles as full sub-bicategories, and hence provide a unifying framework for these so far distinct objects.
 We provide several examples of isomorphisms between bundle gerbes and algebra bundles, coming from representation theory, twisted K-theory, and spin geometry.

 \mytableofcontents

 \setsecnumdepth{1}